TB3C-Hieu/AI-Flappy_Bird/README.md

 ### Running and Testing:

 - Open config.txt
-- Modify the variables in the following block
+- Modify the variables

         pop_size              = 20       #number of birds in one gen
         # node activation options
-        activation_default      = tanh     # can change to another activation func( sigmoid,relu)
+        activation_default      = tanh     # can change to another activation func( sigmoid,relu..)
-        activation_options      = tanh  # can change to another activation func( sigmoid,relu)
+        activation_options      = tanh  # can change to another activation func( sigmoid,relu..)
-> for maximum number of generation can learn, you can change in Flappy.py, in def run(config_path)
+> for maximum number of generation can learn, you can change in Flappy.py => def run(config_path)
 >
 >      winner = population.run(main, 50) #change whatever number you want
 >
 - Run Flappy.py
-- When the trainning ends you'll receive similar output best solutions is the weights you have trained and looking for:
+- When the learning end after a generation you'll receive an output:

         ****** Running generation 0 ******